|

 data communications, Internet and broadband services.
 Broadband

-penetration in 2005 was far ahead of the EU average, though the
+penetration in 2005 was far ahead of the EU average, though

-country’s take-up of new fixed-line technologies such as
+Finland’s take-up of new fixed-line technologies such as

 DSL has been fragmented, with very different regional